8kristy/DevOps-Course-Starter/README.md

 - `cd todo_app`
 - `pyreverse -p todo_app .`
 - This will generate 2 `.dot` files.
 You can use tools such as https://dreampuf.github.io/GraphvizOnline to draw the diagrams from those files (alternatively you can install Graphviz and run `pyreverse -o png -p todo_app .`)

+# Pipeline Slack Notifications

+If you want to receive build notifications on slack:
+- Add the `Incoming WebHooks` app to the channel
+- Copy Webhook URL from the configuration
+- On GitHub: Settings -> Secrets and variables -> Actions -> Repository secrets
+- New repository secret
+  - Name: SLACK_WEBHOOK_URL
+  - Secret: Webhook URL you copied from the Slack app